-From the survey, it was not clear whether the reference was to the vision or strategy from an educational perspective or from a business model perspective, or more specifically, how the school was going to invest in shiny new facilities.
+From the survey, it was not clear whether the reference was to the vision or strategy from an educational perspective or from a business model perspective, or more specifically, how the school was going to invest in capital development projects.
 All of those are part of a vision and strategy for the school, but they are distinct.